Chart Color Schemes

 The educational profile of Pacific Pines exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is notably high, with 33.6% of residents currently enrolled in formal education.
-This includes 12.5% in primary education, 10.1% in secondary education, and 4.7% pursuing tertiary education.
+Educational involvement is significant, with 33.6% currently enrolled in formal education.
+This includes 12.5% in primary, 10.1% in secondary, and 4.7% in tertiary education.

 Frequently Asked Questions - Education